CanelaSoftware/cassiaDB_docs/docs/AdvancedQuery.md

 # function cdb_advancedQuery(pDataA, pAdvancedMap, pTable, pTarget, *pResultFormat*, *pAggregateA*, *pRecordID*)
 ---
 ## Summary
-This function searches the specified table using a specified logic and returns records that matches that query.
+This function searches a table using a specified logic map and returns records that match the query.

 ## Inputs
 * **pDataA** *(Array)* - An array defining the queries.